Liamtheperson123/SAP/README.md

 A basic help menu can be accessed via "sap -h"

 ## Why?
-SAP's purpose is to cut the web browser out of downloading software on windows.
+SAP's purpose is to both, cut the web browser out of downloading software on windows, and increase efficency.
+Downloading software through a terminal without having to navigate a web browsers interface is multitudes faster, and more satisfying.